Leask/keythereum/README.md

 [![Build Status](https://travis-ci.org/ethereumjs/keythereum.svg?branch=master)](https://travis-ci.org/ethereumjs/keythereum) [![Coverage Status](https://coveralls.io/repos/github/ethereumjs/keythereum/badge.svg?branch=master)](https://coveralls.io/github/ethereumjs/keythereum?branch=master) [![npm version](https://badge.fury.io/js/keythereum.svg)](http://badge.fury.io/js/keythereum)

+*Important: This is a `Pure JS` forked version from [keythereum](https://github.com/ethereumjs/keythereum).
+It may work slower, but works well in Node.js v12 and above.
+Use the original version unless you know what you are doing.*

 Keythereum is a JavaScript tool to generate, import and export Ethereum keys.
 This provides a simple way to use the same account locally and in web wallets.
 It can be used for verifiable cold storage wallets.

 Keythereum uses the same key derivation functions (PBKDF2-SHA256 or scrypt), symmetric ciphers (AES-128-CTR or AES-128-CBC), and message authentication codes as [geth](https://github.com/ethereum/go-ethereum).
 You can export your generated key to file, copy it to your data directory's keystore, and immediately start using it in your local Ethereum client.

 *Note: starting in version 0.5.0, keythereum's `encrypt` and `decrypt` functions both return Buffers instead of strings.
 This is a breaking change for anyone using these functions directly!*

-*Important: This is a `Pure JS` forked version from [keythereum](https://github.com/ethereumjs/keythereum).
-It maybe slow, but works well in Node.js v12 and above.*

 ## Installation